-Today, in an excerpt from her book Wall Pieces, Dominique Bivar-Segurado goes over several materials and methods for hanging ceramic wall pieces. – Jennifer Poellot Harnetty, editor.
+Today, Dominique Bivar-Segurado goes over several materials and methods for hanging ceramic wall pieces. – Jennifer Poellot Harnetty, editor.

 PS: For some inspiration, see beautiful ceramic wall tiles by Jason Green in his recent Ceramics Monthly article!
 And see Ceramic Arts Network’s Ceramic Scupture section to see more great examples of ceramic wall art!